Facts about Kenneth Branagh

 Kenneth Branagh and Emma Thompson were married from 1989 to 1995… Branagh also directed the 2007 version of Sleuth, a movie that had been made in 1972 starring Laurence Olivier and Michael Caine.
-The new version starred Jude Law in the Michael Caine role and Caine himself in the Laurence Olivier role… Besides his acting nominations, Kenneth Branagh has also been Oscar-nominated as a writer (for his adapted screenplay for the 1995 film Hamlet) and for the 1992 live-action short film Swan Song (which he directed).
+The new version starred Jude Law in the Michael Caine role and Caine himself in the Laurence Olivier role… Branagh was nominated for an Oscar as best director of a short film in 1993, Swan Song, based on a play by Anton Chekhov.

 - Fan tribute with career news, filmography and photos

 - 2011 feature on his return to the Belfast stage

 - U.K. Telegraph piece from 2010 on his TV work as Wallander

 - Twitter fan account that keeps up with Branagh's doings